ibm-messaging/mq-metric-samples/README.md

 This package is provided as-is with no guarantees of support or updates.
 There are also no guarantees of compatibility with any future versions of the package;
 interfaces and functions are subject to change based on any feedback.
+You cannot use IBM formal support channels (Cases/PMRs) for assistance with material in this repository.

 These programs use a specific version of the `mqmetric` and `ibmmq` golang packages.
 Those packages are in the [mq-golang repository](https://github.com/ibm-messaging/mq-golang)